Taskon-xyz/taskon-embed/docs/api/types.md

   type: AuthType;
   /** Account (email address or EVM address) */
   account: string;
-  /** Server-generated signature for authentication, optional when the user is logged in(getIsLoggedIn is true) */ signature?: string;
+  /** Server-generated signature for authentication, optional when the user is authorized(isAuthorized is true) */ signature?: string;
   /**
-   * Timestamp for signature, optional when the user is logged in(getIsLoggedIn is true) */ timestamp?: number;
+   * Timestamp for signature, optional when the user is authorized(isAuthorized is true) */ timestamp?: number;
   /**